shmul999/Database/README.md

-This is my own immitation of database, where you can:
--Add users
--Remove users
+SQL-type of Query Language
+As database, u have a list of users, with parameters:
+-firstname
+-lastname
+-id
+-city
+-age
+You can:
--Set users parameters
+-INSERT users
+-SELECT users(SELECT *)
--Pick users with filtered parameters
+-FILTER users by parameters
+-DELETE user
+-CLEAR DB